aridiosilva/TDD/README.md

 ### Mock Recommendations

 The use of mocks in Unit Testing is a controversial topic (maybe less so now than several years ago).
-By none of the following practices are good enought:
+By none of the following practices are good enough:

    - Mocking almost every dependency (code smell);
    - Only mocking external dependencies (not all external dependencies should be mocked);